thomasmueller/bau-lang/doc/performance.md

 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/fannkuchredux.html#fannkuchredux">flipping pancakes</a>.
 This test uses many array accesses.
 For Bau, no attempt was made to eliminate bound checks.
 It unclear why the C version is a little bit slower then the C version created from Bau.
+The command line argument 11 is used instead of 12 as in the original test, to speed up running the test; however the relative performance is unaffected.

 #### SpeedTest

 This test is about the <a href="https://github.com/jabbalaci/SpeedTests">Münchausen numbers problem</a>.
 This is a very fast loop with a lot of array access.
 (Standard) Python is particularly slow here because it is interpreted and doesn't use a JIT compiler.
+The same settings are used as in the original benchmark.

 #### Pi Digits